 A Community of Faith

-As the parish school of Immaculate Conception Catholic Church, we incorporate our Faith into our daily teachings.
-Everyone engages in daily prayer in their individual classrooms and actively participates in weekly school Masses and Friday Morning Prayer assemblies.
-Students in PreK-Grade 4 participate weekly in Catechesis of the Good Shepherd, a Scripture-based Montessori approach to religious education.
-Students in Grades 5-8 attend a traditional religion class focused on Scripture, Church history, and current social issues.
-There are also several religious observations throughout the year, in which students perform skits to depict the lives of Saints, re-enact the Nativity and “Way of the Cross,” participate in May Crowning, go to Reconciliation, and more.
+As the parish school of Immaculate Conception Catholic Church, we incorporate our faith into daily teachings.
+Everyone engages in daily prayer and attends weekly Mass and Friday Morning Prayer.
+Students in PreK-Grade 4 participate in Catechesis of the Good Shepherd, a Montessori approach to religious education.
+Students in Grades 5-8 take traditional religion classes focused on Scripture, Church history, and current social issues.
+With several religious observations throughout the year, students can perform skits to depict the lives of Saints, re-enact the Nativity and Passion, participate in May Crowning, go to Reconciliation, and more.